zasper-io/zasper-io.github.io/docs/_posts/2025-05-22-working-with-uv.markdown

 This guide shows how to create and configure a Python project using UV and register it as a Jupyter kernel for use in **Zasper**.

+This tutorial assumes that you have already installed Zasper from the one of the options documented on the [Installation page](#installation)

 ### 🔧 Step 1: Create a new project